voceconnect/select-posts-widget/README.md

         }
     ?>

+= How do I restrict post types from being used in these widgets? =

+Simply extend the plugin using the `spw_post_types` filter.

+    <?php
+        add_filter( 'spw_post_types', 'customize_spw_post_types' );
+        function customize_spw_post_types( $post_types ){
+            unset($post_types['page']);
+            return $post_types;
+        }
+    ?>

 == Changelog ==

 **0.7.0**
-* Refactored post selection to use the post selection ui (https://github.com/voceconnect/post-selection-ui)
+* Refactored post selection to use the post selection ui (https://github.com/voceconnect/post-selection-ui).
+* Restrict post types available to widgets.
 * Added functionality that allows Can change post types on the fly.

 **0.6.0**
-* Works with widget section in the theme customizer
+* Works with widget section in the theme customizer.
-* Filter post types globally or per post type (by passing optional argument of widget id in spw_template and spw_post_types filters)

 **0.5.1**
-* Changed composer type to wordpress-plugin (was library)
+* Changed composer type to wordpress-plugin (was library).

 **0.5.0**
-* Bound javascript events on 'body' instead of '.widget' to ensure events persist after destroying/creating widget
+* Bound javascript events on 'body' instead of '.widget' to ensure events persist after destroying/creating widget.
-* Added templating for individual widgets
+* Added templating for individual widgets.
-* Added indicator if no posts are selected
+* Added indicator if no posts are selected.
-* Refactored WET code
+* Refactored WET code.
-* Updated code comments
+* Updated code comments.

 **0.4.1**
-* Added readme
+* Added readme.

 **0.4**
-* Added filter to allow developers ability to use custom template for widget
+* Added filter to allow developers ability to use custom template for widget.